Georgia Rotary Student Program alumni credit program for personal growth

 Though their backgrounds and paths vary widely, they all share having experienced a yearlong stint in Dalton thanks to the Georgia Rotary Student Program, and each credits that experience for shaping for the better who they've become as adults.

-"That year is a really big part of who I am today, (and) I gained a lot," Elsa Hellsten told the members of the Rotary Club of Dalton via video conference during a meeting of the club at the Dalton Golf & Country Club last week.
+"That year is a really big part of who I am today, (and) I gained a lot," Elsa Hellsten told the members of the Rotary Club of Dalton via video conference during a meeting of the club at the Dalton Golf & Country Club.
 Living in a "different place really did something for me, and I came back (to Sweden) a completely different person."

 She adapted, and she gained new perspective, she said.
 "I hope I brought a new perspective to all of those I met" in the United States, too.